 (a) be made in writing or electronic form,

-(b) state that the request is made under these Regulations,
+(b) state that the request is made under the AIE Regulations,

-(c) state the name, address and any other relevant contact details of the applicant,
+(c) state your name, address and any other relevant contact details,

-(d) state, in terms that are as specific as possible, the environmental information that is the subject of the request, and
+(d) state, in terms that are as specific as possible, the environmental information that is the subject of your request, and

-(e) if the applicant desires access to environmental information in a particular form or manner, specific the form or manner of access desired.
+(e) if you require access to environmental information in a particular form or manner, specific the form or manner of access desired.

-An applicant shall not be required to state his or her interest in making the request.
+You are not required to state your interest in making the request.

-There is no initial fee required when lodging a request for information under AIE.
+There is no initial fee required when lodging a request for information under the AIE Regulations.

 Decision on a Request

-SEAI is obliged to acknowledge the request within two weeks of receiving it, and generally make a decision on the request within one month, or two months in certain cases.
-If SEAI does not respond within one month the decision is deemed to have been refused and the requester can proceed to the review stage.
+SEAI will acknowledge your request within two weeks of receiving it, and generally make a decision on the request within one month, or two months in certain cases.
+If SEAI does not respond within one month the decision is deemed to have been refused and you can proceed to the review stage.

 Applications for review of a decision on a request must be made within one month, and should be addressed to: